fieldtrip/website/workshop/nigeria2025.md

 ---
-title: African Brain Data Science Academy
+title: African Brain Data Network
 tags: [nigeria2025]
 ---

-# African Brain Data Science Academy
+# African Brain Data Network

-We are contributing to an African Brain Data Science Academy intensive one-week EEG Workshop in Nigeria (9-14 June, 2025) designed to empower researchers across Africa with hands-on training and foundational knowledge in Electroencephalography (EEG).
+Together with the African Brain Data Network we are organizing an intensive one-week EEG Workshop in Nigeria (9-14 June, 2025) designed to empower researchers across Africa with hands-on training and foundational knowledge in Electroencephalography (EEG).
 EEG is a powerful, non-invasive tool for studying brain activity and advancing neurotechnological research.

 This workshop aims to: